“Wonders of Water”

 - What are the names of the sails?

 Steering the Schooner: Each girl will have a short chance to “helm” the boat.

 There is so much to see as we sail past the United States Naval Academy into the Chesapeake Bay.
 Along the way, we point out the interesting sights to everyone aboard.

-Summer, Late May – August, Seven Days a Week
+Summer: Late May – August & October, Seven Days a Week

-According to the Girl Scout USA Safety Checkpoints, they want all girl scouts, adults, and other children aboard a “girl scout” cruise to be outfitted in life jackets.
-We have purchased Type III life jackets which are more comfortable for non-emergency use
+According to the Girl Scout USA safety procedures, all girl scouts, adults, and other children aboard a cruise must be outfitted in life jackets.
+We have additional Type III life jackets that are more comfortable for non-emergency use.